Dre Campbell Farm

 Cats, dogs, and other pets can bring ticks into your home, so it is essential to treat them regularly with tick-prevention products.

-To make an essential oil spray for ticks on dogs, add 10 drops of your chosen oil to 1 cup of apple cider vinegar.
-Shake well, then mist your dog’s fur.
+If approved by your veterinarian, some pet owners use diluted essential oil sprays for dogs.
+One common mixture is to add 10 drops of your chosen oil to 1 cup of apple cider vinegar.

 9. Discourage Unwanted Animals from Entering Your Property